 In connection with the Kreos Loan Agreement, the Company also issued to the Lender a warrant ("Warrant"), dated July 16, 2021, to purchase up to 9,547 shares of the Company's common stock, at an exercise price of \$20.948 per share, payable in cash or on a cashless basis according to the formula set forth in the Warrant.
 The exercise price of the Warrant and the number of shares issuable upon exercise of the Warrant are subject to adjustments for stock splits, combinations, stock dividends or similar events.
 The Warrant is exercisable until the date that is ten years after the date of issuance.
-The Company concluded that the Warrant is indexed to its own stock and, accordingly is classified as equity.
-See Note 11 for further discussion of the Warrant.
+The Company concluded that the Warrant is indexed to its own stock and accordingly is classified as equity.